Catholic Church in Ireland: Between emancipation and the revolution

-The slow process of reform from 1778 on led to Catholic Emancipation in 1829.
-By then Ireland was a part of the newly created United Kingdom of Great Britain and Ireland.
-As part of this, St. Patrick's College, Maynooth was founded as a national seminary for Ireland with the Maynooth College Act 1795 (prior to this, from the time of Protestant persecutions beginning until around the time of the French Revolution, Irish priests underwent formation in Continental Europe).
+The slow process of reform from 1778 on led to Catholic emancipation in 1829.
+By 1800 Ireland was a part of the newly created United Kingdom of Great Britain and Ireland.
+As part of the Kingdom of Ireland (de facto Independent after the Constitution of 1782), St Patrick's College, Maynooth was founded as a national seminary for Ireland with the Maynooth College Act 1795 (prior to this, from the time of Protestant persecutions beginning until around the time of the French Revolution, Irish priests underwent formation in Continental Europe).
 The Maynooth Grant of 1845, whereby the British government attempted to engender good will to Catholic Ireland became a political controversy with the Anti-Maynooth Conference group founded by anti-Catholics.

 In 1835, Fr.
 John Spratt, an Irish Carmelite visited Rome and was given by Pope Gregory XVI, the relics and the remains of St. Valentine (whose feast is St. Valentine's Day), a Roman 3rd century Christian martyr, which Spratt brought back to Whitefriar Street Carmelite Church, Dublin.
 The faith was beginning to be legalised in Ireland again but the relics of most of the old Irish saints had been destroyed, so Pope Gregory XVI gifted these to the Irish nation.
 In the aftermath of the Great Hunger, Cardinal Paul Cullen became the first Irish cardinal of the Catholic Church.
 He played a significant role in shaping 19th century Irish Catholicism and also played a leading role at the First Vatican Council as an ultramontanist involved in crafting the formula for papal infallibility.
 Cullen called the Synod of Thurles in 1850, the first formal synod of the Irish Catholic episcopacy and clergy since 1642 and then the Synod of Maynooth.

 In 1879, there was a significant Marian apparition in Ireland, that of Our Lady of Knock in County Mayo.
 Here the Blessed Virgin Mary is said to have appeared, with St. Joseph and St. John the Evangelist either side (along with the Agnus Dei) and she remained silent throughout.
 Statements were taken from 15 lay people who claimed to have witnessed the apparition.
-The Knock Shrine became a major place of pilgrimage and later in 1932, Pope Pius XI declared Our Lady of Knock to be "Queen of Heaven and of Ireland" at the closing of the Eucharistic Congress of Dublin.
+The Knock Shrine became a major place of pilgrimage and Pope Pius XI declared Our Lady of Knock to be "Queen of Heaven and of Ireland" at the closing of the 1932 Eucharistic Congress.